 Pythagoras (569-500 B. C. E) was born on the island of Samos in Greece.
 He studied in Egypt, ancient even at that time, and founded the Brotherhood of Pythagoreans, a mystical cult of numbers.
 The Pythagorean Theorem was codified by the Pythagorean school, was widely known across the ancient world, and comes down to present times as the ubiquitous participant in almost all of science and mathematics.
 It might be the most widely proved theorem in mathematics, and the only one for which an original proof was offered by an American president.
-One cannot study any branch of mathematics or science for very long without encountering the Pythagorean relationship between the sides of a right triangle.
-That is because almost all spatial references involve systems of coordinates that rest on right angles.
-Finding ones way through such a maze of ninety-degree turns must involve invoking Pythagoras.
-Even Einstein gave it a go at an early age.
+Study any branch of mathematics or science and you will shortly encounter the Pythagorean relationship between the sides of a right triangle.
+That's because popular spatial references involve systems of coordinates that rest on right angles.
+Finding your way through such a maze of ninety-degree turns must involve Pythagoras.
+Even Einstein found a proof at an early age.

 Mr. Garfield, as we learned in American History, was the second president to leave office by assassination.
 He served only 200 days, and his killer exclaimed as he was taken into custody, “Now Arthur will be president.”
 The assassin was not referring to the King of the Round Table, as delusional as he seems to have been, but to Chester A. Arthur, 21st President, the Vice President at the time, and previously the Customs Collector of New York.
 All of this is discussed at length in “Dark Horse: The Surprise Election and Political Murder of President James A. Garfield,” by Kenneth D. Ackerman.
 Also discussed is President Garfield's medical care, which almost certainly killed him.

 Who in the world cares about Garfield and Pythagoras?